Giving teams the best start

 Over time I have collected a large number of activities for team building, learning and visioning.
 I have turned each of these activities or talks into a card:

 Each card has a title, just enough of a description to have people make a valid choice and an approximate duration.
-Green cards represent activities and orange cards are presentations or talks.
+Blue cards represent activities and orange cards are presentations or talks.

 Some of the activities, like Jimmy cards or mob programming, are focused on team building.
 Others are focused on creating working agreements, like role expectation mapping, serious lego or choosing agile ingredients.
 Still others are about gaining or refreshing knowledge, such as a presentation on the science behind team design or a Scrum refresher.